-- 1. Make sure you are in Advanced User Mode, then highlight Map Datum on the Navigation main menu. - 2.
-Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Map Datum setting.
+- 1. Make sure you are in Advanced User Mode, then highlight Map Datum on the Navigation main menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Map Datum setting.
 (Default = WGS 84)

-Course Projection Line Visible

-Course Projection Line

-Course Projection Line allows you to display or hide an arrow extending from the bow of the boat that projects your current course, and shows where the boat will go if you continue on your present course.
+Course Projection Line Course Projection Line Course Projection Line an arrow extending from the bow of the boat that projects your current course, and shows where the boat will go if you continue on your present course.